pythonindia/inpycon2019/workshops.md

 talks, workshops are also conducted by the members of the Python community.

+The workshops happen on the third day (14th October).
 Each workshop is 2.5 hours duration.
 There are a total of 6 parallel tracks, with two workshops in each track, one in the morning and one in the afternoon.
 You can attend a maximum of two workshops, morning and afternoon.

 [Click here to book
 tickets](https://www.townscript.com/e/pycon-india-2019/booking)